19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 #2 The Crepery

-Oh Lord, I can’t begin to tell you how phenomenal the crepes from The Crepery are.
-I’m guilty of letting my mind wander at the thought of the decadence of their menu.
-Blame it on my two study abroad summers in France!
+Oh Lord, I canโt begin to tell you how phenomenal the crepes from The Crepery are.
+Iโm guilty of letting my mind wander at the thought of the decadence of their menu.
+Blame it on my two summers of study abroad in France!

 The day I kissed Fairbanks goodbye, I stopped time at The Crepery one last for my dose of crepes.
 The folks were so nice that they said my meal was on the house for being a loyal customer all these years.